 I learned that Cisco had been bought by his previous owners as the centerpiece of a stud farm.
 He had been locked inside a typical stallion “proofed,” closed-off barn stall.
 Here he was cut off from any sense of “herd,” even though he likely heard them on the outside.
 Inside this stall, he was fighting to keep his spirit alive as well as his life.
 Nobody could get near him as he bit and kicked.
 Like all horses, he wasn’t built to be isolated from nature and others.
 This treatment disconnected Cisco from every pillar of the horse herd wisdom developed over 56 million years.
 These pillars of connection, peace, freedom, joy and safety were not accessible to Cisco.

 At the center of these pillars is “thrive.”
 Cisco is indeed a caring, connected, and courageous being.
-“Rescued” and at EQUUS, he was now learning to thrive as part of the herd again; learning from the herd itself to tap back into these core pillars of herd wisdom.
+“Rescued” and at this safe haven, he was now learning to thrive as part of the herd again; learning from the herd itself to tap back into these core pillars of herd wisdom.
 Here, under the New Mexico sky, not far from where horses first came to humanity at the Polecat Bench and where they made a promise to each other, Cisco is much less “owned” and much more “Horse.”
 With this context, to this day, I viscerally connect back to that moment of lying on the ground, with my hand facing upward, and the gentle nuzzle of Cisco’s nose, whiskers, and breathe from his powerful lungs.
 When I do this, I notice that I sink into grounding – that I sink into presence.
 It’s powerful to practice “presencing.”
 And I learned so very much more, down into my core.

 A few months later I was back in L.A. at an ICF LA chapter meeting.
 I was having a bit of social anxiety, something that can be nearly debilitating for me.
 I took a deep breath and spontaneously had a powerful sense of huge Cisco standing over my right shoulder.
 His shoulder firmly holding me in place and guarding me in such a way that I felt quite protected.
 And what mattered at the moment, was no longer my anxiety.
 It was my focus toward the experience at hand.
 I lightened up, my excitement went from zero to supercharged!
 I nearly jumped out of my chair in the middle of this buttoned-up professional meeting.
-For a moment, I didn’t know if I should call Kelly and Scott at EQUUS right then, jump up and yell, “Oh YES!!!”, or yell out “Go ahead, bring it on!”
+For a moment, I didn’t know if I should call Scott at right then, jump up and yell, “Oh YES!!!”, or yell out “Go ahead, bring it on!”
 This was about getting myself present, connecting into my values, and the integration of two powerful coaching sessions.
 My experience with Cisco and years before with Coach Sara Smith who had once said to me, “Dan… Be brave here.
 Be brave now.”
 And I think I positively lit up for the rest of the evening as I participated, felt good in myself, and made a choice about what is now.